Letter from the Shadow Education Secretary – Tristram Hunt

 I asked to speak at the Labour Party Annual Conference to your members about why I think it is essential that young people are taught about the environment, conservation and nature in their lessons.

-I will be 18 on the actual day of the next election but as I am under 14, I can not ask to speak to the conference yet.
+I will be 18 on the actual day of the next election but as I am under 14, I can not ask to speak at the conference yet.

 Will you commit to children being taught about these important issues in school, so that they care about saving our planet?